charmbracelet/harmonica/README.md

 ## Acknowledgements

-This library is a fairly straightforward port of [Ryan Juckett][juckett]’s excellent damped simple harmonic oscillator originally writen in C++ in 2008 and published in 2012.
+This library is a fairly straightforward port of [Ryan Juckett][juckett]’s excellent damped simple harmonic oscillator originally written in C++ in 2008 and published in 2012.
 [Ryan’s writeup][writeup] on the subject is fantastic.

 [juckett]: https://www.ryanjuckett.com/